The Imposter Syndrome Intensive

 The Intensive Format & Structure

-After the intensive: I include follow-up check-ins at 2 weeks and 30 days to make sure your results are holding and to capture the same measures we used at intake, so the change is documented, not just felt.
+After the intensive: I include follow-up check-ins at 2 weeks and 30 days to make sure your results are holding, and to capture the same measures we used at intake, so the change is documented, not just felt.

-Investment: $3,000, PIF to secure your spot
+Investment: $3,000 PIF to secure your spot

-HSA and FSA accepted.
-I do not accept insurance.
 This would likely qualify as a tax-deductible business development expense (check with your CPA on that).

 My Commitment to You

-If anything surfaces between the intensive and the 2-week and/or 4-week check-ins (ie: a new symptom that came up, something that didn’t fully resolve, or a reaction you weren’t expecting), we’ll use ART to clear it.
-The goal is resolution, not just a single extended session and good luck.
+If anything surfaces between the intensive and the 2-week and/or 4-week check-ins (ie: a new symptom that came up, something that didn’t fully resolve, or a reaction you weren’t expecting), we’ll use ART to clear it at no additional cost.

 This is for you if…